 Tip of the month

-This month’s tip is about pages on our blog that aren’t blog posts.
-If you only follow us in the Fediverse or via RSS/Atom feeds, you probably don’t know these pages:
+This month’s tip is about pages on our website that aren’t posts.
+If you only read our RSS/Atom feed, you probably don’t know these pages:

 - Glossary: Our glossary already contains definitions for more than 130 terms related to information security and data protection.